 Cost of Car Insurance Increases Once Drivers Enter their 50's

 Although some insurers in Singapore continue to increase premiums as drivers age into their 60s, this is not at all the case* for others.
-While some of the companies charged higher rates for men in their 60s than men in their 50s (FWD, DirectAsia, HL Assurance aka Hong Leong, and Aviva), others actually charged lower rates for men in their 60s than men in their 50s (eTIQa, AXA).
-Though several companies did charge women in their 60s at a higher rate than women in their 50s, eTIQa, AXA and Aviva also offered a cheaper rate to women in their 60s than they did to women in their 50s.
+While many of the companies studied charged higher rates for men in their 60s than men in their 50s (FWD, DirectAsia, HL Assurance, Budget Direct, AXA Sompo and Aviva), Etiqa actually charged lower rates for men in their 60s than men in their 50s and NTUC Income did not change their prices at all.
+Though several companies did charge women in their 60s at a higher rate than women in their 50s, Aviva offered a cheaper rate to women in their 60s than they did to women in their 50s while Etiqa and NTUC Income did not change their pricing.
 We strongly advise elderly customers of car insurance to pay close attention to this as they consider which plan to buy.

 Average Cost of Car Insurance by Gender

 We found that male drivers always pay more for their car insurance premiums than female drivers.
-Drivers in their 20's had the biggest difference of costs between genders, with men paying about S$393 more than women for their car insurance policies.
-The difference in cost declined to a less significant level for older drivers, especially for drivers in their 40's where the difference was only about S$45.
+Drivers in their 20's had the biggest difference of costs between genders, with men paying an average of S$243 more than women for their car insurance policies.
+The difference in cost declined to a less significant level for older drivers, generally not exceeding S$100.

 Men have to pay higher premiums than women do across all age groups because insurance companies consider them to be far more accident-prone and therefore a greater risk.
 In fact, Aviva's claims data for 2015 show that men are 1.4 times more likely to get into an accident as women.